 Incoming users under an ASA framework

+The ASA user must not interfere with the incumbent spectrum user whenever and wherever that user is exercising its right to access spectrum it has the license on.
+The ASA user also must operate within the emission and power limits stipulated to the particular band in question by the national regulatory authority.

+The sharer (ASA user) can be held responsible for managing interference according to pre-defined/agreed criteria, giving additional security to the existing user.

-Given the challenge that is targeted under the ASA concept i.e. to enable more spectrum resource to meet the growing demand for mobile broadband traffic, and the current structure of national markets, the logical prime candidate for spectrum authorised under the ASA concept would be the national terrestrial mobile operators.
+Considering the initial target of the ASA concept to enable more spectrum resource to meet the growing demand for mobile broadband traffic, the most likely candidate for spectrum use authorised under the ASA concept would be a terrestrial mobile operator.

-These stakeholders are the licence holders of “mobile bands” and generally manage their own networks.
-ASA spectrum would be particularly attractive if it can offer complementary capacity to meet the demand in densely populated areas.
-In simple terms, a good “candidate band” would typically be a band that is rather used in rural areas by the incumbent user.
+Currently, terrestrial mobile operators are the licence holders of “mobile bands” and generally manage their own networks.
+Additional spectrum granted by an “Authorised Shared Access” would be particularly attractive if it offers complementary capacity to meet the demand in densely populated areas.
+In simple terms, a good band to introduce the ASA concept would typically be a band that is rather used in rural areas by the incumbent user.

 In a second step, the relevance of the ASA concept should also be studied for other types of spectrum users which may seek additional local or temporary capacity for the delivery of e.g. wireless local loop, satellite or even PMSE services (see section 5 below).

-Typical scenarios: sharing conditions v vs. quality of service
+Typical scenarios: sharing conditions v and quality of service

 In the following, it is proposed to focus on selected typical “sharing scenarios”.